abdulrahmanazab/sdag/README.md

 ```
 Example1
 --------
+This example is prepared to run on the [Abel Cluster](http://www.uio.no/english/services/it/research/hpc/abel/) at the [University of Oslo](www.uio.no).

 To submit a workflow with four jobs (A, B, C, and D) with the following structure:
 ```
            B